-Toward an Ontology of Waiting

-by David Ackley
+Toward an Ontology of Waiting by David Ackley

-Waiting and Space/Time
+Waiting Space

-Once medical waiting rooms were typically stocked with out-of-date magazines, but for some reason this has been discontinued.
-Now waiting rooms feature Television sets permanently tuned to educational features on medical specialties, or specific body parts, eyes, the urinary tract, colons etc depending on the specialty -- all produced to screw boredom to the breaking point.
+Once waiting rooms were typically stocked with out-of-date magazines, but for some reason this has been discontinued.
+Now they feature television sets permanently tuned to educational features on medical specialties, or specific body parts, eyes, the urinary tract, colons etc depending on the specialty -- all produced to screw boredom to the breaking point.
 Or absent that, videos of predatory cats, hauling to the ground gazelles and wildebeests and tearing loose chunks of haunch with or without the sounds of bloody mastication.